 Challenges & Limitations

 Technical limitations also emerged during intensive use.
-When participants created more than 100 nodes in a single session, performance degradation became noticeable on older hardware—highlighting the need for optimization as users engage in increasingly complex explorations.
+When participants created more than 100 nodes in a single session, performance degradation became noticeable on older hardware, which points to real optimization work that would need to happen before Ooha could scale to professional workflows at that density.

 Future Directions